 Collaborative work

-One of the most important improvements, from the technological point of view, It contemplates the integration of the system in its own social network to enhance collaborative work and provide a channel of communication between the different actors involved in the rehabilitation process (patients, Family, Medical, therapists or technicians) through diverse communities in which each one enrolls.
+One of the most important improvements, from the technological point of view, contemplates the integration of the system into its own social network to enhance collaborative work and provide a communication channel between the different actors involved in the rehabilitation process (patients, family members, doctors, therapists or technicians) through diverse communities in which each one enrolls.

-The objective is to boost patient motivation and integration through affective feedback.
-Includes group management tools, Users and content, Messaging, Event and forum management, and comments.
+The objective is to boost the patient's motivation and integration through affective feedback.
+Includes group management tools, users and content, messaging, event and forum management, and comments.

-On the other hand, It incorporates data presentation and information exploitation tools that make it easier for doctors or physiotherapists to personalize treatments based on the patient's assessment., covering both the psychological and physical aspects.
+On the other hand, incorporates data presentation and information exploitation tools that make it easier for doctors or physiotherapists to personalize treatments based on the patient's evaluation, covering both the psychological and physical aspects.

-The system combines the results obtained in the suggestion tests, that provide the therapist with the guidelines for action with the patient, and reports and studies that allow the clinician to identify if the patient has experienced progress in adapting treatment.
+The system combines the results obtained in the suggestion tests, that provide the therapist with guidelines for action with the patient, and the reports and studies that allow the clinician to identify if the patient has experienced progress to adapt the treatment..

-All the information is collected in the system's database and processed through the application of statistical tools to have a representation more in line with what the clinician wants to see.
+All information is collected in the system's database and processed through the application of statistical tools to have a representation that is more in line with what the clinician wants to see..

-With these data, evolutionary studies can be proposed that allow us to contrast the results of several therapy sessions over time and know the progress that the patient has had during that period..
+With this data, evolutionary studies can be proposed that allow comparing the results of several therapy sessions over time and knowing the progress that the patient has had during that period..

 Indra Toyra